-When you see teens in groups being loud it’s not that they are just being obnoxious.
+You’ll notice their deepest longing, if you’re observant.
+This is the secret wish of every teenager—to be noticed.When you see teens in groups being loud, it’s not that they are just being obnoxious.
 They are desperate for attention.
-They are in competition with each other to get noticed.
-When you see teens in groups being loud it’s not that they are just being obnoxious.
+When you see teens in groups being loud, it’s not that they are just being obnoxious.
 They are desperate for attention.
-The more positive attention they receive the more it makes them feel valuable as a person.
+The more positive attention they receive, the more they feel valued as a person.
 So they work hard at standing out.
 Every event, activity, or gathering is an opportunity to say something, wear something, or do something that attracts eyes and affirmation.

 During the teenage years, kids tend to separate from their parents.
-A parent may feel like the attention they give teens is rebuffed because the attention they seek the most is from their peers.
+A parent may feel like the attention they give teens is rebuffed because the attention they seek most is from their peers.
 Attracting the attention of peers is their true litmus test for feeling significant while parental attention is a given.
-While your attention may be taken for granted it is a vital baseline.
+While your attention may be taken for granted, it is a vital baseline.
 It gives them a sense of security.
-No matter how difficult or dismissive they become be sure they receive your attention and affirmation.
+No matter how difficult or dismissive they become, be sure they receive your attention and affirmation.

 Huddle Up Question